dovreshef/clickhouse-rowbinary/README.md

 RowBinary encodes values independent of storage codecs.
 A `String CODEC(ZSTD)` column still uses the same RowBinary encoding; an integration test verifies roundtrip when the server supports the codec.

+## Decimal Notes

+- `RowBinaryWithNamesAndTypes` headers use canonical `Decimal(precision, scale)` names, even if the schema was declared with `Decimal32/64/128/256`.
+- When validating inserts via `FORMAT JSONEachRow`, ClickHouse emits decimals as JSON numbers (not strings) and may trim trailing zeroes (for example, `-56.00` becomes `-56`).

 ## Running Tests